aayukarki/cf7-facebook-pixel-integration/README.md

 ## Installation

-1. Upload the plugin files to the `/wp-content/plugins/cf7-facebook-pixel-integration` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.

 ## Usage